Access to specialist facilities

 Moama Anglican Grammar Assessment Protocols Stage 4

-Year 9 and 10 students have the opportunity to undertake a Student Interest Module (SIM) during period 5 and 6 one day a week.
-Each SIM will go for 5 weeks and students undertake four per semester.
-Student Interest Modules are opportunities for students to undertake different activities from the normal school day and deeper develop their skill set.
+Students in Years 9 and 10 have the opportunity to participate in Student Interest Modules (SIMs) during periods 5 and 6, one day each week.
+Each SIM runs for five weeks, with students completing four per semester.
+These modules provide opportunities to explore interests beyond the traditional classroom and further develop a broad skill set.

 To order required textbooks, click here.